 Rats and mice and raptors, oh my!
-The Rocky Mountain Raptor Program, a local Fort Collins non-profit is looking for volunteers to join our efforts at raptor rehabilitation and release through rodent care.
-Rodent wranglers are a group of volunteers who care for colonies of rats and mice to support the recovery of injured raptors.
-Rats and mice are bred and raised on site by the dedicated rodent wranglers and we need your help!
+The Rocky Mountain Raptor Program, a Fort Collins non-profit is looking for volunteers to join our efforts at raptor rehabilitation and release through rodent care.
+Rodent wranglers are a group of volunteers who care for our in-house colony of mice to support the recovery of injured raptors!
 These rodents are a critical component of returning raptors to the wild for a second chance at freedom.

-Responsibilities include cleaning cages, transferring animals between cages, feeding and watering, record keeping, and providing enrichment and socialization of the rats.
+Responsibilities include cleaning cages, transferring animals between cages, feeding and watering, record keeping, stocking supplies, mating, and weaning litters.
 All materials and training are provided; no experience is necessary, just a desire to ensure that the lives of these little creatures are of the best quality.
-You can choose to work with either the rats or the mice as well as what day you volunteer weekly.
+You can choose what day and time you volunteer.

-The minimum commitment is once a week for three hours on the same day each week.
-We are specifically looking for volunteers starting immediately through early to mid August.
+The preferred commitment is once a week for 2-4 hours on the same day each week; bi-weekly opportunities are also available.
 Hours are flexible, as long as you begin between 7 am and 4 pm.
 Ages 18 and up, students are welcome.
+Responsible 16 and 17 year olds may apply.
 Help our raptors remain wild and free!

-Visit www.rmrp.org to complete an application and learn more about the opportunity and our life saving work.
+Visit www.rmrp.org for your application and learn more about the opportunity and our life saving work.